rixo/rollup-plugin-hot/README.md

       //
       // Note: an update is "not accepted" when the whole module tree has been
       // traversed, starting from the changed module, up to the root module(s),
-      // and no accept handlers have been registered.
+      // and no accept handlers have been found.
       autoAccept: false, // Default: true

       // Clear console after successful HMR updates (Parcel style)